theblacksquid/OpenBazaar/docs/markets/02 Services.md

 5. Comments and special considerations
 6. Quotation response time

 A potential client can request a quote from the a service provider by drawing up a fresh service contract (according their requirements) that includes a hash of the **service listing**.
 The inclusion of the hash indicates that the client is requesting a quote based off the specifications advertised by the service provider's **service listing**.
-From here, the contract is negotiated between both parties as described above prior to double and triple digital signing to initate the contract.
+From here, the contract is negotiated between both parties as described above prior to double and triple digital signing to initiate the contract.

 ## Good Performance Bonds